Andre601/blog/docs/posts/truth-and-lies.md

 ## Final words and Credits
 I hope this post helps you to understand the current situation a bit better.
 For the future, make sure to second-guess claims made by people and don't just blindly trust those.
 It's in your benefit and the benefit of others to not make lies spread and cause drama.

-his post has been made with the help of MrDienns, who contributed a lot in finding evidence to argue against these unjustified claims.
+This post has been made with the help of MrDienns, who contributed a lot in finding evidence to argue against these unjustified claims.

 <!-- Footnotes -->